Jemsire/CC-World-Eater/README.md

 update
 ```

 This will update both the hub computer and all connected turtles automatically.
+The update system will:
+1. Queue all turtles for update
+2. Send each turtle home (if not already there)
+3. Have turtles navigate to the disk drive one at a time
+4. Update each turtle sequentially (prevents conflicts)
+5. Update the hub computer after all turtles complete

+**Note:** Turtles must be able to navigate back to the hub area for updates.
+If a turtle is too far away or stuck, you may need to manually return it first using the `return <#>` command.

 To update via the update script directly (hub only):
 ```lua